aidanthewiz/VibeCity/README.md

 # Product Vision

 For friends, hobbists, and acquaintances who want to listen to music together while commenting, rating, and sharing via a new social media platform, the product VibeCity is a web-based service providing musical social media capabilities.
-Music can be listened to in groups, shared, and rated.
+VibeCity leads to the ability to listen to music in groups, share music, and rate tracks.
 Leaderboards can be formed from ratings to the various music tracks.
-This web-based format offers a real-time sense of community while social distancing.
-Unlike other services, such as SoundCloud, Facebook, Instagram, and Spotify which all offer separate capabilities for either music or social media, VibeCity offers an all-in-one package for real-time musical social media.
+The web-based format offers a real-time sense of community while social distancing.
+Unlike other services, such as SoundCloud, Facebook, Instagram, and Spotify, which all offer separate capabilities for either music or social media, VibeCity offers an all-in-one package for real-time musical social media.

 ## Team Members